How to Calibrate Monitor for Gaming/Photography in Windows 10/11

 1. After this click open, a new window shall open which says welcome to display color calibration.

-Note: If you are using more than 1 monitor then be sure to drag the window to display you want to do this.
+Note: If you are using more than 1 monitor then be sure to drag the window to display if you want to do this.

 1. Select next, to begin with, the process.
 Between each of the steps, you need to click next.